datasharingframework/dsf-linter/DOCUMENTATION.md

     - Error: `FhirTaskStatusRequiredInputBusinessKeyLintItem`
     - Must be absent when status is "draft"
     - Error: `FhirTaskBusinessKeyExistsLintItem`
+    - Business key validation may be skipped in certain conditions
+    - Warning: `FhirTaskBusinessKeyCheckIsSkippedLintItem`
   - `correlation-key` slice:
     - Validated against StructureDefinition cardinality
     - Error: `FhirTaskCorrelationExistsLintItem`